Your data: personal alcohol licence application or renewal

 Our legal basis

 Wherever the Licensing Board processes personal data, we need to make sure we have a legal basis for doing so in data protection law.
-The Licensing Board understands our basis for processing personal data in relation to your application for a licence is Article 6(e) and Article 9(g) of the General Data Protection Regulation (GDPR) in that the Licensing Board is exercising its official authority under Sections 72 to 79 of the Licensing (Scotland) Act 2005 and as such requires to process some information which is classified as special category under GPDR for reasons of substantial public interest.
+The Licensing Board understands our basis for processing personal data in relation to your application for a licence is Article 6(e), Article 9(g) and Article 10 of the General Data Protection Regulation (GDPR) in that the Licensing Board is exercising its official authority and function under Sections 72 to 79 of the Licensing (Scotland) Act 2005 and as such requires to process some information which is classified as special category under GPDR for reasons of substantial public interest.

 The Licensing Board has a legal obligation under Part 2A of the Public Finance and Accountability (Scotland) Act 2000, to provide Audit Scotland with data to carry out data matching exercises for the purpose of assisting in the prevention and detection of fraud.